flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 ![Waterworld (1995).](waterworld.jpg){.toright}

-Both games do minimal drawing from the VIP to let the CPU draw main graphics.
+Both games do minimal drawing from the VIP to let the CPU draw the main graphics.

 :::

 Unfortunately, fundamental issues like [visible surface determination](sega-saturn#an-introduction-to-the-visibility-problem) weren't always addressed properly, I'm not sure if that was due to the limitations of the CPU.
-In any case, this resulted in a scene turned into a messy mesh instead, which made difficult for the player to distinguish which objects were behind others.
+In any case, this resulted in a scene turned into a messy mesh instead, which made it difficult for the player to distinguish which objects were behind others.

 ## Audio